alexskreen/independent-project/readme.md

 #### By _Alex Skreen_
 ## Descripton

-This is a website about myself and the project I have worked on so far at Epicodus during their intro to programming class.
+This is a website about myself and the s I have worked on so far at Epicodus during their intro to programming class.

 ## Setup/Installation Requirements